nektro/zigmod/docs/tutorial.md

 ---
 ## Running `zigmod fetch`
-This command will inspect your `zig.mod` and download any new dependencies as well as pulling updates for any ones already download.
+This command will inspect your `zigmod.yml` and download any new dependencies as well as pulling updates for any ones already download.
 It will recursively do this for your entire tree until it is full constructed which will culminate in the generation of two output files: `deps.zig` and `zigmod.lock`.

 `deps.zig` we will use in the next step integrating with the [Zig Build System](https://ziglang.org/documentation/master/#Zig-Build-System).
 [Learn more](./deps.zig.md).